JaneliaSciComp/SongExplorer/README.md

 comma-separated filenames.
 Select multiple files in the File Browser using shift/command-click as you would in most other file browsers.

+* There is (currently) no feature to automatically pre-filter your data to get rid of (e.g. low-frequency) noise.
+Doing so during training would require that each recording get filtered each time it is selected for a batch, which would increase the time for each step.
+This slow down in learning might be mitigated if filtered data were cached, or if SongExplorer's data loader were re-worked to run in a separate parallel process.
+For now you'll need to filter a copy of your data in advance.

 # Reporting Problems #